hashicorp/terraform-provider-kubernetes/website/docs/r/ingress_class.html.markdown

 * `name` - (Required) The name of resource being referenced.
 * `kind` - (Required) The type of resource being referenced.
 * `api_group` - (Optional) The group for the resource being referenced.
 If APIGroup is not specified, the specified Kind must be in the core API group.
+* `scope` - (Optional) Refers to a cluster or namespace scoped resource.
+This may be set to "Cluster" (default) or "Namespace".
+Field can be enabled with IngressClassNamespacedParams feature gate.
+* `namespace` - (Optional) The namespace of the resource being referenced.
+This field is required when scope is set to "Namespace" and must be unset when scope is set to "Cluster".

 ## Import